rootfs-analytics/sql-layer-docker/README.md

 ```

 Spree will be at [localhost:49085](http://localhost:49085/).
-(The username / password is spree@example.com / spree123.)
+The username / password is spree@example.com / spree123.

+Login, put something in the cart.
+Then kill one of the spree app
+servers or the sql database servers.
+The site, including the cart
+should still be there.